MicrosoftDocs/mixed-reality/mixed-reality-docs/unreal-spatial-sound.md

 ## Configuring objects for spatialization
 Working with spatial audio means you're in charge of managing how sound behaves in a virtual environment.
 Your main focus is creating sound objects that appear louder when the user is close, and quieter when the user is far away.
 This is referred to as sound attenuation, making sounds appear as if they are positioned in a fixed spot.

+> [!NOTE]
+> Spatialization with the **Microsoft Spatial Sound** plugin will only work with SoundWave objects that are mono.
+Make sure that your audio files are correctly configured to mono before importing them into your project.

 All attenuation objects come with modifiable settings for:
 * Distance